knmnyn/nus-scantron-mrq/README.md

 ## History

-I cloned the original 555 application that works for the same 50 MCQ response sheet and renamed it 556 to test out how it might work, hence the ID "556".
+I (knmnyn) cloned the original 555 application that works for the same 50 MCQ response sheet and renamed it 556 to test out how it might work, hence the ID "556". gt
+Thanks to Terence Sim, Leong Wai Kay (@pottiepie), Damith Rajapakse for input for the iFAQ section.